- Education and Science»

 - History of the Modern Era

-Easier said than done, climbing Everest along with all the cavalcade was out of the question and hence Indian side of Himalayan ranges was taken into consideration.
+Easier said than done, climbing Everest along with all the cavalcade was out of the question.
+Hence the Indian side of Himalayan ranges was taken into consideration.
 Although non-aligned, India had a pro-Soviet leaning.
 Nonetheless, for CIA it was an easy cookie to crack and they not just managed to persuade the Indian Government in allowing the operation but also offer full cooperation in accomplishing the sinister plot.
-Though a cloud of mystery still surrounds the involvement of the Indian Government in this covert operation and that, despite former Indian Prime Minister Morarji Desai's acknowledgment in the late 70s.
-In retrospective, however, considering Indian Government involvement and falling for the bait is quite understandable and doesn't come across as something very shocking or surprising to the least.
-Just three years prior to the operation, the aggressing Chinese forces took the nation by surprise and thrashed it in a short war along the Northern and North-Eastern Frontier.
-Further embarrassment followed, with China capturing some 33,000 sq km of Indian territory before declaring a cease-fire.
-The Indian insecurities vis a vis the Chinese were presumably at their peak and with them acquiring nuclear arsenal the equation had only gotten worse.
+However, a cloud of mystery still surrounds the extent of involvement of the Indian Government in this covert operation.
+Though in the late 70s, Indian Prime Minister Morarji Desai did acknowledge aiding the Americans in such a mission.
+In retrospective, considering Indian Government involvement and falling for the bait is quite understandable and doesn't come across as something very shocking or surprising to the least.
+Just three years prior to the operation, the aggressing Chinese forces took the nation by surprise and thrashed it in a short war along the North-Eastern Frontier before declaring a cease-fire.
+China had also previously siezed control of thousands of sq km of Indian territory in the north, while the government kept naping.
+All in all, the Indian insecurities vis a vis the Chinese were presumably at their peak and with them acquiring nuclear arsenal the equation had only gotten worse.

 The Preparations and Planning